YeredBC/Vending-Machine-/README.md

 3. Output Assignment
    - The calculated change value is assigned to the `change` output, which can then be used by other parts of the system (such as a display or coin dispenser).
 Applications

 The ChangeCalculator module is particularly useful in applications that require:
 - Vending machines: To calculate and return the correct amount of change after a user selects a product and inserts money.
 - Coin-operated systems: Systems that need to handle transactions and return the correct change to the user.
 - Self-service kiosks: Where users pay for goods or services and need to receive change.

-Summary of the Main Features
-- Button Debouncing: Ensures stable button press detection by using a counter and synchronization technique.
-- Change Calculation: Determines the change based on the total inserted amount and the price of the product.
-- Valid Change Output: The `change_valid` signal indicates if the change calculation is valid based on the total and price.

 # Multiplexor
 Description
 The Multiplexor module is designed to manage the multiplexing of multiple displays, including the CoinCounter, ProductSelector, and Change displays in a vending machine system.
 It alternates between the CoinCounter and ProductSelector displays while displaying the change value when it is valid.
 The module controls the anodes and segments of the 7-segment displays based on the current selection.
 Functionality
 1. Clock Divider
    A 100 MHz clock is divided to create a slower clock signal (2 kHz) used for multiplexing the displays.
 This is achieved by counting clock cycles and toggling the `clk_div` signal when the count reaches a defined divisor value (`DIVISOR = 50000`).